KamloopsMakerspace/MakerHub/README.md

-# PROTOVAC UNIVERSAL COMPUTER
+# MakerHub

-Protovac is software for an old dumb terminal CRT screen that's used to display random info about Protospace.
-There's a few interactive features like sending messages to a huge marquee LED sign and performing calculations.
+Makerhub is software forked from Protovac.
+The Universal Computer for Protospace.
+It will be used to display random info about Kamloops Makerspace and printing nametags and labels.

 ![and old CRT screen from 1983 with a keyboard infront of it](media/pic1.jpg)